chizuru-nina-yamauchi/Carbon-Emission-Calculator/README.md

   - Import JDBC driver for PostgreSQL from project libraries
   - Select PostgreSQL from `Data Source` and configure the database
   - Test if the connection is successful
-- Ensure that your PostgreSQL server is running and accessible.

 ### Tables and inserted data

 ![pic1](./resources/pic1.png)